Ex parte Merryman: Lincoln's rationale

 The most common view is that the Lincoln administration did not comply with the rule of law by defying the Merryman opinion and thus Lincoln and his administration invoked nonacquiescence.
-Alternatively, another view is that Taney was wrong about the law, and so noncompliance was not only reasonable but the only justified response.

 Merryman remained in custody while Congress remained in recess.
 Lincoln also received an opinion supporting his suspension from his Attorney General, Edward Bates.
 The Bates opinion (or a preliminary draft of that opinion) may have influenced Lincoln's subsequent message to Congress that discussed his administration's policy in regard to habeas corpus.
 However, Lincoln's message to Congress was dated July 4, 1861; the Bates opinion was dated the next day, July 5, 1861.

 In his July 4, 1861 message to Congress, Lincoln said:

 Now it is insisted that Congress, and not the Executive, is vested with this power.
 But the Constitution itself, is silent as to which, or who, is to exercise the power; and as the provision was plainly made for a dangerous emergency, it cannot be believed the framers of the instrument intended, that in every case, the danger should run its course, until Congress could be called together; the very assembling of which might be prevented, as was intended in this case, by the rebellion.

 In the same message to Congress, Lincoln asked, "are all the laws, but one, to go unexecuted, and the government itself go to pieces, lest that one be violated?"
 Lincoln then suggested that Congress could legislate on the subject, and Congress did so, retroactively approving Lincoln's suspension of habeas corpus.

 Although the consensus today is that only Congress can suspend habeas corpus, scholars, both during and after the war, largely sided with Lincoln's argument over Taney's.
 According to historian Michael Burlingame, "Lincoln had a good argument, for Congress in that era was often out of session, and an invasion or rebellion might well take place during one of its long recesses, just as had occurred in April."